guillp/requests_oauth2client/README.md

 ```

 The Token Endpoint is the only endpoint that is mandatory to obtain tokens.
 Credentials are used to authenticate the
-client everytime it sends a request to its Authorization Server.
+client every time it sends a request to its Authorization Server.
 Usually, these are a static Client ID and Secret, which
 are the equivalent of a username and a password, but meant for an application instead of for a human user.
 The default
 authentication method used by [OAuth2Client] is *Client Secret Post*, but other standardized methods such as *Client
 Secret Basic*, *Client Secret JWT* or *Private Key JWT* are supported as well.
 See